 How Heavy Should My Mountain Bike Be

 Your bike should be as heavy as it needs to be.
 You should not choose a mountain bike based on weight.
 You could have a weight range that you would like to stay in.
 But thinking I’m going to get a bike that is 32 pounds is not a good idea.
+You may want to get an idea of different mountain bike weight averages.

 Making sure that you are fitted to a bike properly is more important than how heavy it is.
 When you are riding a bike that is properly sized and matches your body you will be able to do everything you need to do when mountain biking.
 How heavy the bike is won’t make much difference.